Risk, returns & timeframes illustration

 Learn more about your investment cost on Hatch

-Here’s a step-by-step guide to file your tax return in line with the FIF rules.
+Here’s a step-by-step guide to file your tax return in line with the FIF rules and meet your FIF obligations at the end of the tax year.

 There are two numbers you need to complete in the ‘overseas investment’ section of your tax return: